d03n3rfr1tz3/hass-divoom/README.md

 }
 ```

-`MODE` can be one of:
+`MODE` on all currently supported Divoom devices can be one of:

 * `clock`: Display the built-in clock channel.
 You can specify the style in the `clock` parameter.
   This mode also accepts the boolean-like parameters `weather`, `temp` and `calendar` for activating the corresponding features.
   It's also possible to specify the `color` of the clock.
   * `clock` parameter accepts a number between 0 and 9.
-The actual supported clock styles depend on your device.
+The actual supported clock styles depend on your device.\
-    0 = Fullscreen, 1 = Rainbow, 2 = Boxed, 3 = Analog square, 4 = Fullscreen negative, 5 = Analog round, 6 = Widescreen
+    0 = Fullscreen, 1 = Rainbow, 2 = Boxed, 3 = Analog square,\
+    4 = Fullscreen negative, 5 = Analog round, 6 = Widescreen
 * `light`: Display the built-in light channel.
   It's also possible to specify the `brightness` and `color` of the clock.
 * `effects`: Display the built-in effects channel.
 With the parameter `number` you can